wolfv6/keybrd_DH/examples/shiftRegs/README.md

 The scan rate would be almost as fast, provided SPI full duplex can be exploited.
 One SPI.transfer() can simultaneously:
-* 74HC595 turn off strobe on current row, turn on strobe on next row, and 74HC165 shift
+* shift 74HC165 registers, 74HC595 turn off strobe of current row, and turn on strobe for next row

-But simultaneously turning off strobe and shifting might not work because of timing.
+But simultaneously shifting and turning off strobe might not work because of timing.
 Can 74HC165 read the key position reliably, just as the strobe is turning off?

+This 2x2 matrix on a breadboard is suitable for key-matrix development and testing:  [tutorial_4c_split_keyboard_with_IOE.md](https://github.com/wolfv6/keybrd/blob/master/tutorials/tutorial_4c_split_keyboard_with_IOE.md).
 It's a rabbit hole that would take time to develop.
-This 2x2 matrix on a breadboard is suitable for key-matrix development and testing:  [tutorial_4c_split_keyboard_with_IOE.md](https://github.com/wolfv6/keybrd/blob/master/tutorials/tutorial_4c_split_keyboard_with_IOE.md).

 ## Two controllers
 Two separate controllers: